Navigate the portal

 What is the Azure Marketplace?

-One of the blades you can access in the portal is the Azure Marketplace.
-This blade is often where you will start when creating new resources in Azure.
+The Azure Marketplace is often where you start when creating new resources in Azure.
 The Marketplace allows customers to find, try, purchase, and provision applications and services from hundreds of leading service providers, all certified to run on Azure.

 While Azure Marketplace is designed for IT professionals and cloud developers interested in commercial and IT software, Microsoft Partners also use it as a launch point for all joint Go-To-Market activities.